-It is widely recognized that if children are to realize their potential from schooling, they will need the full support of their parents (Cadwell, 2005).
+It is widely recognized that if children are to realize their potential from schooling, they will need the full support of their parents.
 Attempts to enhance parental involvement in school or education should be in the hearts of governments, educators, and parents.
 It is anticipated that parents should play a role not only in the promotion of their own children's achievements but more broadly in the school improvement and the democratization of school governance.
 According to Howell (2002), the European Commission, for example, holds that the degree of parental participation is a significant indicator of the quality of schooling.

 In the developed world, the USA, for instance, has put in place the No Child Left behind Act of 2001 which recognizes parents' involvement and empowerment in determining the quality of teaching and learning processes in schools (Education Department, 2004).
 Some African countries such as South Africa, Uganda, Ghana and Burundi, have policies that support parental involvement in schools.
-The Schools' Act of South Africa (Act 84 of 1996) makes it a requirement for all public schools to have elected school governing Body which includes parents teachers, non-teaching staff and students (Dubbeldan, 2000).
+The Schools' Act of South Africa (Act 84 of 1996) make it a requirement for all public schools to have elected school governing Body which includes parents teachers, non-teaching staff and students (Dubbeldan, 2000).
 The Burundi Universal Primary Education policy of 1997 stipulates parents' role at home and school in support of children's learning.
 The Basic Education Act of Kenya (2013) also requires School Boards of Management to assess school needs with full participation of parents.
-The Ghana Education Service Act - 1995 (ACT 506) and other relevant school guidelines have recognized School Management Committees (SMCs) and Parent-Teacher Associations and requires the PTAs be given representations to serve on the district education councils (GES, 2001) In Ghana, the government, civil society and stakeholders of education have over the years, glossed over the effect of the family environment on students' academic performance despite their efforts to improve the latter as they often focus on factors outside the family such as government commitment, teaching and learning materials (TLM), school infrastructure and human resource needs (Kingsly, 2007).
-Although several multinational partners, government and civil society have, over the years, highlighted the significance of community participation in school management (Kingsly, 2007).
+The Ghana Education Service Act - 1995 (ACT 506) and other relevant school guidelines have recognize School Management Committees (SMCs) and Parent-Teacher Associations and requires the PTAs be given representations to serve on the district education councils (GES, 2001)

+In Ghana, the government, civil society and stakeholder of education have over the years, glossed over the effect of the family environment on students' academic performance despite their efforts to improve the latter as they often focus on factors outside the family such as government commitment, Teaching and Learning Materials (TLM), school infrastructure and human resource needs (Kingsly, 2007).
+Although several multinational partners, government and civil society have over the years highlighted the significance of community participation in school management, Kingsly (2007) however, have argued that no such attention have been paid to enhancing direct parent involvement their children's learning whose effect could be far greater that just community involvement in school management.